-This is really down to you but normally if you hire me as a second shooter you can expect to see around 200 to 250 photos.
-I don't take nearly as many photos as a digital photographer but generally there are more 'keepers' as I'll have carefully chosen the composition, lighting and colours for the shot.
+This is really down to you but normally if you hire me as a second shooter you can expect to see between 125 and 350 photos, depending on how many films you've paid for.
+I don't take nearly as many photos as a digital photographer but generally there are more 'keepers' (photos which are great) as I'll have carefully chosen the composition, lighting and colours for the shot.

 If I'm your main photographer then we'll agree the balance of digital and/or film photographs that you'd like me to shoot.
 If you want more analogue photos that's an option too, but the developing and scanning costs will need to be added on.

 If you're local to Tunbridge Wells (I live in the centre) then I offer hourly and half-day or shorter day rates for film photography.

 If your wedding venue is further away, or you're using multiple venues for your wedding, I'll need to charge for travel time or a full day (whichever is cheaper).

 I'm able to travel anywhere in the UK and overseas, but I would need to add on additional costs for accommodation and any visa/carnet requirements.